Is It Improper For a Person Swearing An Affidavit to Include Personal Thoughts or Viewpoints and Opinions?

 ...
 The court is not concerned to know whether he was "shocked" or otherwise offended by what the other did, unless that is made relevant by some condition induced in him which explains some act attributed against him.
 It is the court's opinion of a party's actions that is important.
 Self-serving protestations of surprise, shock, disgust or other emotions claimed by a deponent are a waste of time and counsel would do well to remember that.
 It is even more objectionable when a deponent is permitted by counsel to swear what a third person's feelings were as the result of what the opposite party did, or swear to what a third person has or has not experienced in his or her lifetime.
 If that is relevant at all, and it can rarely be so, then that third person should depose to it directly and give the factual foundation upon which he or she relies.
 If it is to be tendered by hearsay ... then the source of the information and a belief in it must be deposed to.

-The rule requiring an Affidavit to contain statements only about what the deponent saw or heard or was told or did, while avoiding opinions and viewpoints, and especially avoiding arguments that attempt to draw subjective inferences from the who, what, when, and where was also expressed in the William et al v.
-British Columbia et al, 2004 BCSC 1374, case where it was said:
+This rule requiring that an Affidavit contain statements of only what the deponent saw or heard or was told or did, while omitting argument and opinion as well as to refrain from drawing subjective inferences from the who, what, when, and where was also stated within William et al v.
+British Columbia et al, 2004 BCSC 1374:

 Affidavits are limited to what the witness saw, what he or she heard or was told, or what she or he did.
 They should not contain argument.
 They should not draw inferences from the stated facts, for that is the duty of the court after all of the evidence has been heard.
 In the final analysis, all of the evidence must be carefully weighed in the process of finding facts that will be at the foundation of the court’s judgment.